dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 you have this deeper understanding, then you can exploit that knowledge differential towards your success.

-This knowledge differential is the differences between your deeper understanding of a subject against that of the commonly understood model for your subject of interest.
+This knowledge differential is the difference between your deeper understanding of a subject against that of the commonly understood model for your subject of interest.
 But you need to be intimately familiar with each model!
 This is so you can understand the